itkovian/itkovian.net/posts/2007-07-14-Kinepolis_and_the_art_of_picking_a_date_twice.markdown

 -----
-Title:  Kinepolis and the art of picking a date twice
+title:  Kinepolis and the art of picking a date twice
-Author: Andy Georges
+author: Andy Georges
-Date: July 14, 2007
+date: July 14, 2007
+tags:
 -----